nichwrig/DI-Notes/Elsevier Impact Conference.md

 Or the 2nd is that there's still a concern maybe they can inform the author to publish a new publication to address all the concern related to the original article.

+# Day 2
+### Journals Modules
+- There's a new newest release of designs for journals.
+  > This should be interesting.
+I think this in fact might be useful.
+- Common Challenges: need for stable professional site, impact of journal